derf/esp8266-nodemcu-sen5x/README.md

 SDA and SCL must have external pull-up resistors to 3V3.

-If you use different pins for SDA and SCL, you need to adjust the softuart.setup call in the examples provided in this repository to reflect those changes.
+If you use different pins for SDA and SCL, you need to adjust the i2c.setup call in the examples provided in this repository to reflect those changes.
 Keep in mind that some ESP8266 pins must have well-defined logic levels at boot time and may therefore be unsuitable for SEN5x connection.